Basically, when creating a prototype or wireframe you create a preliminary version of your

 Pricing: $20 per member per month

-Proto.io is a web-based prototyping tool made for creating fully-interactive prototypes with high level of fidelity.
-It has a truly extensive library of built-in widgets for for iOS 7 and 8, Android 4, and Windows 8 devices.
+Proto.io is a web-based prototyping tool made for creating fully-interactive prototypes with a high level of fidelity.
+It has a truly extensive library of built-in widgets for iOS 7 and 8, Android 4, and Windows 8 devices.
 Proto.io is about building prototype elements within the tool, not uploading existing mockups.
-You can begin with a bare template and create the final version of your prototype, feeling free to customize your prototype in a way you choose.
+You can begin with a bare template and create the final version of your prototype, feeling free to customize your prototype in the way you choose.

 Pricing: starting from $29/month (1 user and 5 active projects) ending with $199/month (10 users and 30 active projects).
 There is also up to 20% discount for annual billing.

 for creating wireframes and prototypes.
 It focuses on collaboration between team members and

 clients, enabling them to put their comments, opinions, ideas, and decisions in real-time.
 It